adelatour11/androidtvbackground/README.md

 # Plex Background

-This is a simple script to retrieve plex media background
+This is a simple script to retrieve plex media background, i developed this to use it with projectivy android tv launcher

 To use the script, you have to specify your plex token and plex server url